Prassha0908/BDA-MARKET-BASKET-ANALYSIS/README.md

 - Kudos to the open-source contributors who inspire us daily.
 - Special thanks to all the hands that have contributed to making this project what it is.

+## License
+This Power BI Cryptocurrency Analysis project is licensed under the MIT License.

 ## Conclusion
   In summary, our GitHub repository on Market Basket Analysis provides a comprehensive tool for unraveling consumer behavior patterns.
 This project empowers businesses to gain valuable insights into product associations, enabling informed decision-making and a deeper understanding of customer preferences in the dynamic landscape of retail and commerce.